Hey, what’s up, guys?

 I’m willing to take the hit on the shoulders and just be a little sore the next day.

-So there you have it; those are why I am just absolutely obsessed with this lens; it’s my favorite.
+So there you have it; that is why I am obsessed with this lens; it’s my favorite.

 I have attached one of my cameras at all times on every single shoot that I do nowadays.

 And I take it out for everything from landscapes to product shots to Astrophotography.

 I highly suggest picking one up if you don’t have one yet.

 Take it out for one week, give it a shot, shoot some demo shots, and I think you’ll like it.